yzf750/web-application/xss.md

 Testing for DOM based XSS
 -----------------------
 ```
-Modern browsers are not vulnerable, must use Internet Explorer for this to work.
+Modern browsers are not vulnerable?
+Must use Internet Explorer for proof of vuln.
 Open Internet Explorer
 Press F12
 Select the "Emulation" tab